 It took a lot of effort to get this article completed, mostly due to pain and sleep issues.
 At least it was fun remembering so many gaming sessions, some serious, some silly, but all enjoyable.

 It would be cherry-picking of me to ignore the few role-players that I spoke with that had immediately dismissed the idea of playing the Street Fighter RPG.
 Nearly all of those I recall were not people I normally gamed with, so it is hard to say what to type of gamers they were, or their preferences.
-Over the years I have pondered whether there is anything special that could be taken/learned from those chats, to be fair I assume that many of them were fun-loving gamers who have tried all sorts of games.
+Over the years I have pondered whether there is anything special that could be taken/learned from those chats, to be fair to them I assume that many of them were fun-loving gamers who have tried all sorts of games.
 Maybe they didn’t play SF2 much, maybe they preferred to stick to one RPG system, and quite likely they were not interested in martial arts; I suspect it is the normal combination of different factors that just happen to put them off.

 In summary, like with any RPG, it helps if the people you are playing the games want to play, stay engrossed, and don’t get bogged down in rule debates.
 This of course is the ultimate truth about RPGs, but also a bit of a cop-out 😉